gabe-foley-thesis/gabe-foley-thesis/README.md

-# Methods for ancestral sequence reconstruction of large and complex protein families
+## Methods for ancestral sequence reconstruction of large and complex protein families

-Code repository for Gabriel Foley's thesis.
+Code repository for my thesis.